d12frosted/elpa-mirror/nongnu/geiser-readme.txt

 * Installation

-*** Using MELPA
+*** Using ELPA

-    The easiest way is to use MELPA, and just type
+    Geiser is available in the ELPA repositories [[https://elpa.nongnu.org/nongnu/geiser.html][NonGNU ELPA]] (pre-configured by default as a source starting in Emacs 28) and MELPA.
+So the easiest way is to use the ELPA package, and just type

     =M-x package-install RET geiser-<implementation>=